WarrenTheRabbit/TIL/pytest/how_to_include_project_root_in_python_path.md

 ```

 ### Solution 2
-Create a `pyproject.toml' file in the root folder with the entry
+Create a `pyproject.toml` file in the root folder with the entry

 ```
 [tool.pytest.ini_options]